-(However, fairness requires that I point out that Kirby and his bud Joe Simon created the romance comic books genre in ’47.
-These were enormously successful and usually had a woman as the protagonist.)
+(Fairness requires that I point out that Kirby and his bud Joe Simon created the romance comic books genre in ’47.
+These were enormously successful and often had a woman as the protagonist.)

 Yet all four survive without major wounds.
 Crawling from the wreckage, Red Ryan notes that the impact was so bad that it stopped his wristwatch.
 This inspires Morgan to declare that they now live on borrowed time.

 As the conversation unfolds, the four men decide to team up and see how far they can challenge the odds.

 The newly formed Challengers made it their speciality to tackle impossible odds, unknown perils and abnormal threats.

 They sometimes worked solo in their speciality, or as a quartet for major challenges.

 They often helped with cutting-edge, boundaries-pushing endeavours in aviation, medicine, deep diving, exploration, etc..

 Part of the income went to support themselves, and the rest to charities.

 The Morelian affair !